kblin/covid-spike-classification/README.md

 mutations currently tracked and give a table with one row per sample and a yes/no/failed column per tracked mutation.

+This workflow is built and maintained at https://github.com/kblin/covid-spike-classification

 ## Installation

 For now, `covid-spike-classification` is distributed via this git repository.